julia-xu/youtube-mimic/README.md

 > npm start
 > go to localhost: 8080
 ```
-Note: There is no API key in this repo.
-To run this app locally and send API requests, please get an API key from Google Developers > Youtube Data API.
+**Note:** <ins>There is no API key in this repo.</ins> To run this app locally and send API requests, please get an API key from Google Developers > Youtube Data API.
 Otherwise, click the herokuapp link!

 * * *